Filming in Hobart

 How to apply

-We require a filming permit to be submitted a minimum of one week before filming.
+We require a filming permit application to be submitted a minimum of one week before filming.
+Any applications received within one week, may not be approved.

 There is a commercial filming fee of $673 for a full day and $367 for a half or part day.